NHOrus/srwq-compilation/episode-05.md

 The room suddenly grows extremely quite, except for Arado' anguished gasp of pain.
 Even Latooni looks up from what she's doing.

 "Er, I mean, 'you'll never have children'.
-Fruedian slip."
+Freudian slip."

-"It....it didn't make sense.
-That was...the point, we had no...idea what was happening, until the Giest appeared."
+"It... it didn't make sense.
+That was... the point, we had no... idea what was happening, until the Giest appeared."

 Kai pulls you away from Arado's testicles and looks into the boys face.
 "What's a Giest?"

-"XN-Giest, a robot that travels dimensions...we destroyed it, blew it to dust, but then it appeared again.
+"XN-Giest, a robot that travels dimensions... we destroyed it, blew it to dust, but then it appeared again.
 Gilliam didn't want to use it, but we had to know..."

 "Know what?"

 "Dark Brain wasn't dead.
 We'd killed the him that could exist in our world, but he still existed in all the others.
-He was....throwing bits of other dimensions at ours, taking our world apart piece by piece, using a channel that was left in our dimension...by you."
+He was... throwing bits of other dimensions at ours, taking our world apart piece by piece, using a channel that was left in our dimension...by you."

 Irm looks shocked at this.
 "By us?!
-What the hell did we do to your dimens....Oh, you mean Lygues??"
+What the hell did we do to your dimens...
+Oh, you mean Lygues??"

 "Yeah!
 That's the L-word-one!
 Lygeus and Acguy-Arse!
 Your dimensional travel devices gives Dark Brain what he needs to attack us!